Frequently asked questions

 Where is the South Coast Arts Trail?

-The South Coast Arts Trail includes Owhiro Bay (to Parawhero Rocks and Carlucci Land), Island Bay (to Berhampore in the North) and Houghton Valley (including Southgate).
+The South Coast Arts Trail includes Owhiro Bay, Houghton Bay, Island Bay and Berhampore.

 When is the South Coast Arts Trail?

-The South Coast Aerts Trail 2025 will take place on Saturday 13 September to Sunday 14 September from 10am-4pm daily.
+The South Coast Arts Trail 2026 will take place on Saturday 12 September to Sunday 13 September from 10am-4pm daily.

 How can I find out more information about the South Coast Arts Trail?